Francis O'Neill Irish Arts Week FAQs

 Will there be a family recital?

 Yes!
-Please join us at the Heritage Center on Saturday, July 1 from 10-12 for a showcase of all the kids learned during the week.
+Please join us at the Heritage Center on Friday, August 10 at 7pm for a showcase of all the kids learned during the week.
 Bring all your friends and family!

 What is the cost?

 Early registration discounted pricing runs through April 30: $249 for the half-day program and $369 for the full-day program (including Performance Ensemble).
 Costs go up to $279 for the half-day program and $399 for the full-day program on May 1.